mattvioli/jupiter-integration/readme.md

 ## Overview

-This is the repo that houses the Jupiter SDK. https://docs.jup.ag/jupiter-core/jupiter-sdk/dex-integration
+This is the repo that houses the HydraSwap Jupiter SDK integration https://docs.jup.ag/jupiter-core/jupiter-sdk/dex-integration